 And this is where mindfulness comes in.
 Mindfulness gives us that moment of space as reactive emotions (like anger) are rising up.
 If we can see the anger, then we don’t have to be it—we can mindfully notice the body and mind crackling with reactivity, and acknowledge (or “name”) our emotions as we’re having them.
 Doing so seems to help us disengage from them.
 We can see them, and then we can begin to choose how to react instead of reacting under the sway of intoxicatingly strong emotions.
 We can choose to act to open ourselves and connect with others, rather than be carried away in a flood of emotional neurochemicals that wash us over the cliff.

-Mindfulness Practice: Managing Strong Emotions in the Moment
+A Mindfulness Practice to Manage Strong Emotions in the Moment

 In the coming days, when you find your body and mind getting tense with upset (and the more you’re aware of exactly how this manifests in you, the better), encourage yourself to attach words to your experience.